mockyeah/mockyeah/packages/mockyeah-docs/book/Configuration.md

 - `verbose`: Boolean to toggle verbosity of mockyeah generated output.
 - `proxy`: Boolean to enable a proxy on startup.
-- `suiteHeader`: String for the header name to use to opt-in to suites dynamically.
-- `suiteCookie`: String for the cookie name to use to opt-in to suites dynamically.

 The proxy will transparently forward all non-matching requests onto their original URL.